louwrentius/eztables/README.md

 	allow_in any $eth0 any 80/tcp
 ```

 Eztables is designed to be simple, yet powerful.
-It doesn't matter if you want to protect your laptop, are setting up a home router, or use it to setup a corporate firewall.
+It doesn't matter if you want to protect your laptop, are setting up a home router, or building a company firewall.

 # Features